-This comforting one-pot turkey pot pie pasta is loaded with juicy turkey, pasta, peas, carrots, celery, onion, and a savory creamy sauce all cooked together for a cozy, high-protein, low effort meal.
-The perfect use for leftover turkey or ground turkey, it’s a 30-minute dinner you’ll want to make on repeat.
+This comforting one-pot turkey pot pie pasta casserole is loaded with juicy turkey, pasta, peas, carrots, celery, onion, and a savory homemade cream sauce; all cooked together for a cozy, simple, low effort meal.
+The perfect use for leftover turkey or ground turkey, it’s an easy 30-minute dinner you’ll want to make on repeat.

 Visual Guide: How to Make Turkey Pot Pie Pasta